Showing posts with label Union Lodge 19. Show all posts

 The Keystone State.

-A good question was posed afterward: Why do chapters in New Jersey hang four banners and chapters in Pennsylvania hang only three?
+A good question was posed afterward: Why do chapters in New Jersey hang four banners, but chapters in Pennsylvania hang three?
 No one was certain of the exact answer.
 I kept my mouth shut—I’m learning!—because some people get cranky when I offer some information.
-Questions like this usually can be answered simply as historical facts circumvent poetic interpretations.
-Long story short: Thomas Smith Webb authored the four-banner arrangement in his book of 1797, so that is what the General Grand Chapter stipulates.
+Questions like this usually can be answered simply, as historical facts circumvent poetic interpretations.
+Long story short: Jeremy Ladd Cross wrote the four-banner arrangement into his book of 1819, therefore that is what the General Grand Chapter stipulates.
 New Jersey, being a member of the General Grand Chapter, consequently uses the four.
 Pennsylvania is not part of the GGC, and they use a ritual inherited from the Ancients of England.
 Just as Pennsylvania lodge ritual is distinct from everything else in America, their Royal Arch ritual too is different.
 It’s the Keystone State!
 Let ’em do what they want.

 And, while I was there, I learned of this event coming next month.